Identifying and locating drones and their pilots can mitigate threats

 Drone detection requests for proposal (RFPs) often contain a lot of technical questions.
 They ask for details on range, location accuracy, and time to detect, which is not surprising.
 Organizations are under pressure to use more data to justify decisions.
 What’s more, hard data feels much easier to compare than lists of features and capabilities.

 But what will provide the best outcome?
 A system that has a long range and provides high location accuracy, but has a high false positive rate, so security tends to ignore the alerts?
 Or one that provides a good approximate location with a low false alarm rate, so security personnel take detection notifications seriously?
 It is something to think about.

 Lots of Arrests vs. No Drones in the Airspace

 How will the success of the drone detection program be measured?
 What is the goal?
 Often, when organizations start to plan, their goal is to get the bad guys.
 Lots of warnings or arrests equal success.
 But when a drone detection system is deployed, and security staff is empowered to respond quickly and effectively, something else often happens.

 The drone threat is reduced as drone operators learn to stay away from facilities where security comes after them.
 At the end of the day, the best outcome is to eliminate the drone threat altogether.

 10. Will Regulations Change to Allow More Active Countermeasures?

 Drone technology moves quickly.
 Regulatory changes do not.
 Most security personnel regard taking a “wait-and-see” approach as not being a responsible option.
 Situational awareness of drones in the airspace provides actionable knowledge of a security risk.
-Pilot detection and location information gives a security team a chance to prevent an incident from occurring, and that is an effective form of mitigation.
+Pilot detection and location information give a security team a chance to prevent an incident from occurring, and that is an effective form of mitigation.